 7. Don’t step over someone's legs or feet – In Thailand it is considered to be very rude and impolite to step over someone's outstretched legs or feet.
 You should walk around the end of their feet.

-8. Respect for the King – Thai people have great respect for their king and royal family and you should always show respect as a visitor to Thailand.
+8. Respect for the King – Thai people have great respect for their king and the royal family and you should always show respect as a visitor to Thailand.
 Lese-Majesty - Thai Criminal Code elaborates in Article 112: “Whoever defames, insults or threatens the King, Queen, the Heir-apparent or the Regent, shall be punished with imprisonment of three to fifteen years.”

-This can be anything from speaking badly of the king, defaming a statue or picture of the King or writing an insulting article about the King.
+This can be anything from speaking badly of the king, defaming a statue or picture of the King, or writing an insulting article about the King.
 Please be careful as there are several cases of this every year and an unknowing foreigner can end up in Jail.
-The King however is a gentleman and is know to pardon silly foreigners from hefty jail sentences.
+The King however is a gentleman and is known to pardon silly foreigners from hefty jail sentences.
 But it’s better to avoid it in the first place and show respect to the Thai people as we are guests in their beautiful country.

 9. Gifts for Children – Please do not distribute gifts to children as it encourages begging, but give to an established organization or village elders instead.

-10. Sabai Sabai – In Thai Language means to “take it easy”, “Relax” or more to that effect.
+10. Sabai Sabai – In the Thai Language means to “take it easy”, “Relax” or more to that effect.
 In Thailand people and things tend to go a little more slowly, this is the way of life here please be patient and don’t expect things to happen in a hurry.

 11. Do smile – Thailand is known as the land of smiles and smiles can mean many things here but try to smile as much as possible at Thai people and they will return in kind and be more friendly, making your experience here much more enjoyable.